lankydan/rust-web-with-rocket/rust-web-with-rocket.md

     })
 }
 ```
 This function returns all the person records stored in the database.
 It accepts a `GET` request thanks to the `#[get("/")]` attribute on the function.
 The path it accepts requests from is `localhost:8000/people` as denoted by the `"/"`.

-So if we wanted to use cURL to send a request to this function we need to execute:
+To use cURL to send a request to this function we need to execute:
 ```
 curl localhost:8000/people
 ```
-This will then return a JSON list of people as specified by the return type of `Result<Json<Vec<Person>>, Failure>`.
-To do this, the records are retrieved from database and mapped into their JSON representation.
-Thanks to the return type of `QueryResult<Vec<Person>> from the `all` function, if anything goes wrong at the database level we can then map this to a HTTP status code to represent the error properly.
+This will then return a JSON list of people as specified by the return type of `Result&lt;Json&lt;Vec&lt;Person&gt;&gt;, Failure&gt;`.
+To do this, records are retrieved from database and mapped into their JSON representation.
+Thanks to the return type of `QueryResult&lt;Vec&lt;Person&gt;&gt;` from the `all` function, if anything goes wrong at the database level we can then map this to a HTTP status code to represent the error properly.
 This is why the return type is a `Result`.
 It provides us with an option to either return the records when nothing goes wrong but if anything does, it can return a error status code instead.

+Serde finally pops up here, although it does so behind the scenes.
+Without the `#[derive(Serialize)]` attribute we added onto the `Person` struct earlier we would not be able to return `Json&lt;Vec&lt;Person&gt;&gt;` from this function; the same applies for `Json&lt;Person&gt;`.

 The `error_status` function isn't particularly interesting and doesn't help for this specific example.
-It simply converts an `Error` contained within `QueryResult` on failures into a status code.
+It simply converts an `Error` contained within `QueryResult` into a status code.
 I was only particularly interested in these two scenarios, hence why it either returns `NotFound` or `InternalServerError` for anything else since I'm lazy (plus most of the other errors would honestly be classed as internal server errors).

 The last point to touch on before we look at another handler function, the appearance of `DbConn`.
 The code we wrote earlier for connection pooling allows this.
 At this point all we need to do is include it in the function parameters and it will retrieve a connection for us.